sebastiantoh/tp/docs/DeveloperGuide.md

       should remain sorted in ascending order based on the scheduled date.

    1. Test case: `reminder add`<br>
-      Expected: No meeting is reminder.
+      Expected: No reminder is added.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `reminder add c/-1 m/Follow up with Bob d/2020-10-30 12:00`, `reminder add c/1 m/ d/2020-10-30 12:00`, `reminder add c/1 m/Follow up with Bob d/30/10/2020 12pm`<br>